The Red Baron (2008 film): Production

 A shooting schedule from 10 July 2006 to 3 October 2006 took place in the Czech Republic at Prague and surrounding areas as well as locations in France and Baden-Württemberg, Germany.
 In Postproduction, CGI was carried out by PIXOMONDO.

 To improve its chances on the international market, The Red Baron was filmed by Niama Film in the English language, although it is a German production depicting Germans.
 With an estimated budget of 18 million euros, it is one of the most expensive films in German history; grossing 1.6 million euros, less than 1/10 of its budget, it is at the same time one of its worst financial disasters.

 Fewer than 100,000 saw the film in the first week, causing the film to miss the Top 3.
 In the second week it dropped to No. 10.
 In the third week the film was gone from the top ten.

+Historical accuracy

+Director Nikolai Müllerschön said that a "meticulous reconstruction of the Baron's life and the historical setting was not uppermost in mind, that didn't interest me so much.
+It is more important to see what is relevant for people today.
+I saw no sense in making the film like a well-researched documentary.
+However, during my preparation on the film and looking into the story of his life, the man seems to be more like how I thought he should be."

+Manfred von Richthofen, a namesake nephew, said "It's a remarkable movie".
+"Somehow it did not turn into a war film.
+The personality and especially the thoughtfulness of my uncle are true to life."
+Two scenes in the film, where Richthofen expresses to his sister, about his friends in photographs all being dead and Richthofen expressing his dismay to Emperor Wilhelm about the death of his victims are based on two accounts of Richthofen's changed altitude towards the war.